mozilla-mobile/perf-tools/README.md

 pycodestyle
 ```

 Optionally, a path can be passed in.
+If you want more information about an error, pass the `--show-pep8` option.